ouspg/PrivacyAndSocialEngineering/3.Open-source_intelligence/README.md

 Start the task by finding possible social media accounts used for marketing by the company.

 Your end goal is to infiltrate the company's server.
-The server is located at 128.214.252.152
+The server is located at (new ip soon)

 Feel free to use tools such as: